Image Slider

 Morning: Asakusa

-Head to Asakusa, Tokyo’s main cultural district.
-Explore Asakusa Sensoji Temple, the largest Buddhist Temple in Tokyo.
-With its iconic lantern marking the entrance, you can’t miss it as a key cultural experience to tick off your Tokyo bucket list.
+Head to Asakusa, Tokyo’s iconic cultural district.
+Visit Asakusa Sensoji Temple, the largest Buddhist Temple in Tokyo.
+With its iconic lantern marking the entrance, it is an essential cultural experience to include in your Tokyo travel plans.

-Learn about the history and religion firsthand before checking out the street food stalls and traditional souvenir shops running along Nakamise Dori Street, Asakusa’s traditional outdoor shopping street.
-You’ll find a range of street foods and traditional Japanese wagashi sweets, as well as shops selling cultural wares and handmade crafts.
+Learn about local history and religion firsthand before exploring the street food stalls and traditional souvenir shops along Nakamise Dori Street, Asakusa’s traditional outdoor shopping street.
+You’ll find a variety of street foods (ironically, you can’t eat them on the street, though) and traditional Japanese wagashi sweets, plus shops selling cultural goods and souvenirs.

 After some shopping, try your hand at sculpting candy the Japanese way by joining a Traditional Amezaiku Candy Sculpting Class!
 Learn Japanese candy art and make a sugar rabbit with the help of your instructors.

-If it happens to be cherry blossom viewing season in Tokyo, walk over to Sumida Park by the Sumida River for a stunning view of Tokyo Skytree and pink Japanese sakura flowers in bloom.
+If it happens to be cherry blossom viewing season in Tokyo, walk over to Sumida Park along the Sumida River for cherry blossoms in bloom, with occasional views of Tokyo Skytree nearby.

 Afternoon: Ueno